Key finding

 The dataset: 30 queries across three types.

-Staleness-sensitive (n=15) - two versions of a fact seeded into memory before each query.
+- Staleness-sensitive (n=15) - two versions of a fact seeded into memory before each query.
 V1 is the older value (wrong answer for the query), V2 is the newer value (correct answer).
-Examples: a company's CEO changed, a user's favourite movie changed, a framework changed its default optimizer.
 The query asks for the current value.
+Examples: a company's CEO changed, or a user's favourite movie changed.

-Historical belief (n=5) - same two-version setup, but the query asks for the past state.
+- Historical belief (n=5) - same two-version setup, but the query asks for the past state.
 The older fact is the correct answer.
-Included to test whether the memory backend can surface past facts, not just current ones.
+I included this subset to test whether the memory backend can surface past facts, not just current ones.

-The anti-cheat constraint governs all staleness items: V1 and V2 texts must be indistinguishable without timestamps.
-Recency words such as "former," "previously," "outdated," "no longer" are banned from corpus text.
-No explicit dates in the facts.
+The anti-cheat constraint applies to all staleness items: V1 and V2 texts must be indistinguishable without timestamps.
+Recency words such as "former," "previously," "outdated," "no longer" are all banned from the dataset, and there are no explicit dates in the facts.
 Both V1 and V2 describe their fact as currently true.
+A reader encountering only one version would believe it.
 This ensures the temporal mechanism is what determines retrieval outcome, not surface cues.

 How each backend handles stale facts

 In ChromaDB, both V1 (Jonathan Hale, CEO, Jun 2024) and V2 (Dr. Priya Nair, CEO, Dec 2025) sit in the vector store with no temporal metadata that affects retrieval.
+ChromaDB has no temporal metadata field.
+There is no invalid_at concept in a flat vector store, documents just sit in the index with no notion of when they were valid.
 When the researcher queries "Who is the CEO of Meridian Bio?", cosine similarity decides.
 Because V1 and V2 are written in similar style and on the same topic (that's the anti-cheat guarantee), either could win.
-In practice, V1 consistently won the similarity contest in this eval.
+In practice, V1 consistently won the similarity contest in this eval, landing the researcher on the stale fact.

 In Graphiti, when V2 is written, a Cypher query marks V1 with invalid_at = V2.valid_at.
 V1 is now superseded at the graph layer.
 The researcher's query() method filters to invalid_at IS NULL before returning results, making V1 invisible.
 The researcher agent gets V2 on the first retrieval.

-This change in the retrieval layer makes all the difference.
 The researcher agent doesn't need to be smarter, nor does the critic need a better staleness check.
-The memory layer just needs to stop returning stale facts.
+No agent code changes are required; fixing the memory layer is enough.

 Results